How to Spend 2 days in Seville: a Seville Itinerary

 Best Restaurants in Seville

 Cervecia Giralda: Classic tapas in a former Arab bath.
-The sidewalk tables have a view of the Giralda tower.
+The sidewalk tables have a view of the Giralda Tower.
 We personally ate here and while the service wasn’t the best, the food and view made up for it.

 La Mala (brunch): If you’re looking for a healthy option, La Mala is it!
 We had brunch here and enjoyed fresh smoothies, salads, and more.